dirmich/karen/docs/installation.raspberrypi.md

 sudo -s raspi-config
 ```

-## Audio
+## Audio (Optional)

-I tend to like the pulseaudio setup since it gives a bit more control (in my opinion) over the default setup.
+While this is 100% optiona, I tend to like the pulseaudio setup since it gives a bit more control (in my opinion) over the default setup.
 The installation is pretty simple.  here are the packages and they are totally optional.

 ```
 sudo apt-get install libatlas-base-dev \